Decapitated (band): Blood Mantra, Anticult and members' arrests (2014–2020)

 On March 13, 2014, the band announced the addition of drummer Michał Łysejko to its lineup, who had been touring with Decapitated since January 2014.
 Decapitated recorded Blood Mantra during March in Hertz Studio in Poland, and released the album in September.
 During a tour in United States in October, the band was involved in serious van accident on the way to a show in New Orleans, Louisiana.
 Nobody was seriously injured and the band continued on tour.
 Decapitated accompanied Soulfly on their 2015 We Sold Our Souls To Metal Tour.

 The album Anticult was released on July 7, 2017.
 Vogg stated about the songwriting process: "[This] album is one that we created together as a band.
 Our drummer, Michał [Łysejko], [helped] a lot with the arrangements and the songs.
 He's like the co-author of the songs.
 It's like I used to do with Vitek [Witold Kiełtyka]."

-On 9 September 2017, all four members of Decapitated's line up at the time (Michał Łysejko, Wacław "Vogg" Kiełtyka, Rafał Piotrowski and Hubert Więcek) were arrested in Santa Ana, California after a show.
+On 9 September 2017, all four members of Decapitated's line up at the time (Michał Łysejko, Wacław "Vogg" Kiełtyka, Rafał Piotrowski and Hubert Więcek) were arrested in Santa Ana, California, after a show while on tour with Thy Art Is Murder.
 Prior to the arrest, the band members had offered to surrender to the police as soon as they had learned of an investigation, but never heard anything back.
 After being extracted to Spokane, each band member was formally charged with rape in October 2017.
 Piotrowski and Kiełtyka were both charged with second degree rape, while Łysejko and Więcek's charges were for third degree rape.
 All members of the band plead not guilty to their respective criminal charges.
 All charges were dropped by prosecutors in January 2018, citing the "well-being of the victim" and "in the interest of justice", and the scheduled trial later that month was cancelled.
 According to Piotrowski's attorney Jeffry Finer, the accuser was heavily involved in the decision to drop charges and the band's defence attorneys also highlighted testimonies from numerous concert attendees and musicians from other bands in support of the band's version of events.
 In March 2018, Kiełtyka wrote a statement explicitly rejecting the accusations and describing the experience as "one of the most terrible and irrational times in our lives".

 In July 2018, the band released a music video for the song "Kill The Cult" from their 2017 album.
 In December 2018, the band announced departure of drummer Łysejko.

 On September 28, 2019, Vogg was announced as Phil Demmel's replacement in Machine Head for a tour.
 Vogg revealed that Decapitated would begin writing new music in 2020 for their eighth studio album.
 In September 2020, Decapitated re-signed with Nuclear Blast and also announced former touring drummer James Stewart has become a full-time band member, while bassist Hubert Więcek was no longer in the band.